phacce/ms-app/README.md

 # MS-APP
-This is an express-based Nodejs module which sets up an application with basic functionalities such as form inputs, file uploads, Json Web Token (JWT) authentications and Requests rate limiting.
+This is an express-based Nodejs module which sets up an application with basic functionalities such as form inputs sanitization, Json Web Token (JWT) authentications and Requests rate limiting.

 ## Installation
 Use the following command to install this package